Cops also prefer Tasers to pepper spray, because the spray gets all over, potentially affecting innocents and the officers themselves.

 From the NY Times:

 The USDA will announce Friday that it is dropping a ... program in which each animal on a farm would be tracked with a unique identification number and stored in a federal database.
-The Bush administration created the program in 2004 after a report of Mad Cow Disease in 2003.
+The Bush administration created the program in 2004 after a report of Mad Cow Disease in 2003.1) What happens between a farmer and his cattle is nobody's business but his own.

 Government officials said the program would have made it easier to track disease outbreaks ... but critics said the program imposed costly and onerous requirements on small farmers and feared that the government would eventually make it mandatory and use it to pry into farmers' lives.